Experiment Hazard Class 7.1 – BSL-1 Biohazards

 The Director of the APS Engineering Support Division delegates responsibility for verifying that required controls are in place to personnel delegated the authority to perform this task to AES ES&H Coordinator, the experiment On-site Spokesperson, and Beamline Management personnel having experiment safety responsibilities.

 Biosafety in Microbiological and Biomedical Laboratories, 5TH edition, 2009.
-National Institutes of Health and Center for Disease Control.
-HHS Publication No. (CDC) 93-8395.

 World Health Organization Laboratory BioSafety Manual, Third edition, 2004